ch-neural/AI-Hair-Salon/README.md

 ### 🎯 How It Works

-AI-Hair-Salon uses a sophisticated **two-stage AI process**:

-#### Stage 1: Intelligent Description
+AI-Hair-Salon uses an efficient **single-stage visual extraction process** (SIMPLE mode):

+#### Direct Visual Transformation
-- Gemini LLM analyzes both your photo and the selected hairstyle
+- Gemini Image Generation Model receives both your photo and the reference hairstyle image simultaneously
-- Generates a detailed text description focusing ONLY on the hair
+- AI directly extracts hairstyle features from visual information and applies them to your photo
-- Explicitly instructs to preserve face, body, clothing, and background
+- Uses carefully crafted prompts to ensure only the hairstyle changes while perfectly preserving face, body, clothing, and background

-#### Stage 2: Precision Generation
-- Gemini Image Model generates the final image based on the description
-- Uses strict constraints to ensure pixel-perfect preservation of everything except hair
-- Validates output to confirm identity preservation

-This two-stage approach provides superior control compared to single-stage generation, ensuring the AI changes ONLY the hairstyle while keeping everything else identical.
+#### Technical Advantages
+- **Faster**: Completes in a single API call, saving 1-2 seconds of processing time
+- **More Accurate**: Direct visual extraction is more precise than text-based conversion
+- **More Stable**: Fewer intermediate steps reduce error risks
+- **More Economical**: Requires only one Gemini API call, reducing costs

+This SIMPLE mode uses pure visual processing, allowing the AI to directly "see" and understand hairstyle features for fast and accurate hairstyle transformation.

 ### 📁 Project Structure